Skip to main content Skip to footer

 Chief Investigator

-The HOPSCOTCH study is being conducted as part of the Scottish Oral Health Research Collaboration and is being funded by the Scottish Government Chief Scientist Office (Grant No. CZH/4/917).
+The HOPSCOTCH study was conducted as part of the Scottish Oral Health Research Collaboration and was funded by the Scottish Government Chief Scientist Office (Grant No. CZH/4/917).

 Partner programmes